Chicago reinstates gun and ammunition tax after court deems it unconstitutional

 The tax was struck down in October by the Illinois Supreme Court

-The Cook County Board of Commissioners reinstated their "firearm and ammunition tax" after it was struck down by the Illinois Supreme Court in October.
+The Cook County Board of Commissioners reinstated its firearm and ammunition tax after it was struck down by the Illinois Supreme Court in October.

 During Thursday's board of commissioners meeting, members voted to approve an amendment to a previous ordinance dealing with how firearms and ammunition are taxed in order to comply with an Oct.
 21 Illinois Supreme Court ruling.